 FRANCO HARRIS THROUGH THE YEARS:

-The 72-year-old will now join former Steelers Ernie Stautner (#70) and Joe Greene (#75) who’s jersey numbers have also been retired.
+Harris will join former Steelers Ernie Stautner (#70) and Joe Greene (#75) who’s jersey numbers have also been retired.

-Harris, a graduate of Penn State, was drafted to the Steelers in 1972 as a fullback and his last season with the team was in 1982.
+A graduate of Penn State, Harris was drafted to the Steelers in 1972 as a fullback and his last season with the team was in 1982.
 During his 12-year career, he was apart of 4 Super Bowl championships and was named MVP of Super Bowl IX after completing 158 rushing yards with a 9 yard touchdown run against the Minnesota Vikings.

 Harris was inducted into the Pro Football Hall of Fame in 1990 and the Steelers’ Hall of Honor in 2017.